Culture of Sweden: Literature

 The history of Swedish literature is heralded by runestones in Old Norse and later language variants.
-The oldest texts in Swedish consist of medieval laws from the 13th century and the beginning of the 14th century.
-During the Middle Ages most literature was of a religious nature and in Latin.
-The oldest longer historical source text in Swedish is Erikskrönikan.
-Typical Renaissance literature in Swedish appeared in the 17th century.
-In 1665-1668, the first novel in Swedish was published, Stratonice by Urban Hiärne.
-Georg Stiernhielm's poetry collection was the first one of major importance in Swedish.
-The main representative of non-fiction during that time is Olof Rudbeck, who came to popularize Great Swedish Gothicism with Atlantica.
+Like the rest of Scandinavia and Iceland, Sweden had important literature during the Viking Age; this was chiefly consisted of Old Norse poetry.
+During the Middle Ages, most Swedish literature was of a religious nature and written in Latin.
+The oldest longer historical source text in Swedish is Erik's Chronicle (Erikskrönikan).
+Typical Renaissance literature in Swedish appeared in the 16th and 17th centuries.
+In 1665–1668, the first novel in Swedish was published.
+Georg Stiernhielm's poetry collection was one of the first of major importance in Swedish.
+The main representative of non-fiction during that time is Olof Rudbeck, who came to popularize Swedish Gothicism with Atlantica.
 Gustav III promoted culture in many ways, including the establishment of the Swedish Academy.

 The work of Carl Linnaeus has had a profound impact on the world of taxonomy.
 Other Swedish authors known around the world include August Strindberg, Astrid Lindgren, best known for several children's book series, and Selma Lagerlöf.
 Swedish contemporary detective works belong to the popular Nordic noir sub-genre, the most famous of them being The Girl with the Dragon Tattoo from Stieg Larsson.
+The most significant author within Sweden is likely Vilhelm Moberg, with his series The Emigrants.
+The Nobel Prize in Literature, a Swedish prize, is awarded by the Swedish Academy.